wjonasreger/website/_pages/about.md

 Department of Statistics, University of Illinois at Urbana-Champaign
 <br>Jan 2019 – Present
 - Supported student learning objectives through personalized and small group assistance in in-person and virtual office hours, and via email for courses of 50 to 1000+ students
-- Assisted instructor with test administration, curriculum development, website development, assignment/project/exam grading (~8500 assignments/projects/exams graded), office hours, coding tasks, and substitute teaching for lectures
+- Assisted instructor with test administration, curriculum development, website development (Jekyll, Jupyter Notebook), grading (~8500 assignments/projects/exams graded), office hours, coding tasks (R/Rstudio, LaTex, Python), and substitute teaching for lectures
 - Conducted a lecture to a class of 150 undergraduate students on random variables and mathematical expectation for STAT 400 on February 4, 2020.
 - Average course sizes: ~285 students per section. ~615 students per course.